-These Rules are intended to implement the provisions of Section 218.39, Florida Statutes, which prescribes the requirements for financial audits, and Section 215.97, Florida Statutes, which prescribes the requirements for Florida Single Audit Act audits.
-Where applicable, the contents of the audit report required by Rule 10.557(3) to be submitted by each local governmental entity shall include the reports and related financial information required for an audit conducted pursuant to the Federal Single Audit Act Amendments of 1996, as well as the reports and information specified for financial and Florida Single Audit Act audit reports.
-It is the intent of these Rules that the auditor shall combine required reports and schedules to the extent possible under these laws and shall avoid including duplicate findings in the various reports, schedules, and management letter.
+The contents of the financial reporting package required by Rule 10.656(3) to be submitted by nonprofit and for-profit organizations shall include an audit of the financial statements of such organizations and reports and related information required for an audit conducted pursuant to the Federal Single Audit Act Amendments of 1996.
+It is the intent of these Rules that the auditor shall combine reports and schedules to the extent possible and shall avoid including duplicate findings in the various reports, schedules, and management letter.